jundalisay/spblist/content/en/research/mohammad/quran/sura-021b.md

 56. He said, “Your Lord is the Lord of the heavens and the earth, the One who created them, and I bear witness to that.
-57. “By Allah, I will have a plan for your statues after you have gone away.”
+57. “By Enki, I will have a plan for your statues after you have gone away.”
 58. So he reduced them into pieces, except for their biggest, that they may return to it.